Rationality of cohomological descendent series for Quot schemes on surfaces with $p_g=0$: Fixed-class wall-crossing recursion

 \begin{theorem}[Fixed-class finite-wall recursion] Fix a class $(1,\beta,n)$ with $\beta\neq 0$.
 There exists a finite wall set

-with the following properties. \begin{enumerate}[label=\textup{(\roman*)}] \item Semistability is constant on every connected component of $\R\setminus W(\beta,n)$. \item For adjacent chambers separated by a wall $\sigma\in W(\beta,n)$, the wall-crossing is identified with Bojko's fixed reduced-Hilbert-polynomial wall-crossing on the slice of one-dimensional sheaves of slope $\sigma$. \item For endpoint values $c_-<c_+$ with $c_-$ below the leftmost wall and $c_+$ above the rightmost wall, the pair-chamber class satisfies a recursion
+with the following properties. \begin{enumerate}[label=\textup{(\roman*)}] \item Semistability is constant on every connected component of $\R\setminus W(\beta,n)$. \item For adjacent chambers separated by a wall $\sigma\in W(\beta,n)$, the wall-crossing is identified with Bojko's fixed reduced-Hilbert-polynomial wall-crossing on the subcategory of one-dimensional sheaves whose reduced Hilbert polynomial is